Loading...

 Consensus algorithm

 A consensus algorithm is a protocol used in blockchain networks to achieve agreement among nodes on the validity of transactions and the state of the distributed ledger.
 It ensures that all participants in the network reach a common understanding without the need for a central authority.
-Here are various consensus algorithms: Proof of Work (PoW), Proof of Stake (PoS), Delegated Proof of Stake (DPoS), Proof of Authority (PoA), Proof of Space (PoSpace) / Proof of Capacity (PoC), Proof of Burn (PoB), Proof of Activity (PoA), Proof of Elapsed Time (PoET), Proof of History (PoH), Proof of Importance (PoI) and Federated Byzantine Agreement (FBA)
+Here are various consensus algorithms: Proof of Work (PoW), Proof of Stake (PoS), Delegated Proof of Stake (DPoS), Proof of Authority (PoA), Proof of Space (PoSpace) / Proof of Capacity (PoC), Proof of Burn (PoB), Proof of Activity (PoA), Proof of Elapsed Time (PoET), Proof of History (PoH), Proof of Importance (PoI) and Federated Byzantine Agreement (FBA).

 Copium